mangrovedao/mangrove.js/packages/bot-arbitrage/README.md

 ## Run the bot on local chain

 In order to test that the bot can actually run and take correct arbitrage opportunities, you can start up the an anvil chain that forks polygon.
-The script `demoScript.ts` can then be run.
+The script `demoScript.ts` can then be run with `yarn demo`.
 It will deploy a new Mangrove instance with correct configuration, then deploy the arbitrage contract and activate it.
 The script will then use the `deal` functionality to deal the maker and arbitrage admin some tokens, so that they can actually trade.
 It will then posts a bid and ask at, a good price, meaning the arb bot will take the opportunity.
-The script then show the current state of the market.
+The script then shows the current state of the market.

 You can then start the bot, where it is configured to run against the local chain, with the correct tokens and fees.
 The bot will then take the offers.